-Arizona teens driving on their graduated instruction permits with a licensed adult supervising them do not need to have their own insurance policies.
-Once they start driving on their own, however, teens need insurance, so you will want to explore options to keep these costs reasonable.
+Arizona teens driving on their graduated instruction permits with a licensed adult supervising them do not need to have their own auto insurance policies.
+Once they start driving on their own, however, teens need auto insurance, so you will want to explore options to keep these costs reasonable.

-Saving Money on Insurance
+Saving Money on Car Insurance

 - Raise deductibles to lower premiums.
-Ask your insurance representative how much you could save by increasing your deductible.
+Ask your auto insurance representative how much you could save by increasing your deductible.
 If you file a claim after raising your deductible, you’ll pay a larger share of the costs.

 - Investigate discounts.
 Many insurers offer discounts for students with a “B” or higher grade average and for teens who complete driver education or defensive driving courses.

 - Be involved.
 Research shows that teens with more involved parents get fewer tickets and engage in less risky driving.
-Avoiding tickets and crashes will help keep your insurance rates down.
+Avoiding tickets and crashes will help keep your car insurance rates down.
 A parent-teen driving agreement can help you set rules and stay involved.

-Insurance Requirements in Arizona
+Car Insurance Requirements in Arizona